tongchf/gmRAD/README.md

                 --nocall     skip the step for calling SNP genotypes for all progeny --nofilter   skip the step for filtering the SNP genotype data
                 --help|h     help
+It can be seen that users can perform
 # Test Data